-model has a voting mechanism similar to ours, in which there exists an agenda-setter that every period submits a policy to vote, but it differs from us in the type of heterogeneity.
+Considering the existing literature on MPCs, this research is closer to Riboni's (2003) and Riboni and Ruge-Murcia's (2006).
+In Riboni's model, a committee with heterogeneous preferences can work as a substitute of a commitment technology when there is dynamic bargaining among members.
+In this model, the member in charge of setting the agenda to vote is less willing to deviate from the optimal time-consistent inflation level, because it will reduce her negotiation power next period.
+This model has a voting mechanism similar to ours, in which there exists an agenda-setter that every period submits a policy to vote, but it differs from us in the type of heterogeneity and on the dynamics of the model.
 Riboni works on heterogeneity in inflation goals, whilst we work on heterogeneity in the relative weights in the preferences between output gap and inflation among members.
 Also, Riboni's model is dynamic from a political economy point of view, but its economic structure is static since there are no shocks that affect the economy differently every period.
-Therefore, it would be difficult to disentangle whether the results of a reduction in inflation come from an effective reduction of the time-inconsistency problem or just that the policy decision is sluggish in equilibrium, that is interest rate smoothing.
+In other work, Riboni and Ruge-Murcia (2006) introduce a dynamic voting model, where forward looking policymakers make decisions taking into account the consequences of changing the status quo, which also generates interest rate smoothing.